digital-land/digital-land/content/project/brownfield-sites/index.md

 **4 April 2019**

-We met with [Campaign to Protect Rural England (CPRE)](https://cpre.org.uk/) to understand more about how they collected the brownfield data, the challenges they faced, and how they used the data.
+We met with [CPRE](https://cpre.org.uk/) to understand more about how they collected the brownfield data, the challenges they faced, and how they used the data.

 **March 2019**